simonwoerpel/memorious-sehrgutachten/README.md

 ### make changes

-All the magic happens in `src/sehrgutachten.py`
+All the magic happens in `src/sehrgutachten.py` and `config/sehrgutachten.yml`

 ### deployment